 After the birth of my daughter I felt myself clutching at my old life, desperately trying to salvage what was left of the ‘me’ I had defined myself by.
 I would try and do some of the old things I loved, but the reality is it just wasn’t enjoyable anymore.

-Going out was a stress, my partner and I spent more time passing the baby between us than we did eating and an actual conversation was almost impossible!
+Going out was a stress.
+My partner and I spent more time passing the baby between us than we did eating and having an actual conversation was almost impossible!
 Wearing the latest and greatest clothes isn’t fun when you’re so concerned your baby is about to throw up on them or even worse have a nappy blow out on your expensive jeans.

 So we stopped it all.
 I stopped going out so much, stopped worrying about what label I was wearing and I just was.
 I was a mother, a partner and part of a family.
 I got to know myself on a deeper and more genuine level, really discover who I was.
 What I liked and disliked.